tinacms/tina.io/content/docs/tina-folder/overview.md

 ### `types.ts`

 This file is where all the types of the schema are generated.
 This file is for the user to use in there site if they want to use the types.
-It is generated on every build, and does not need to be pushed to Github.
+It is generated on every build, and does not need to be pushed to GitHub.

 ### `client.{js,ts}`